-- Complete its warmup period (30 min). - Un-check the ROI checkbox in the Parameters tab (see #1 in the following picture) - To relax the threshold parameters so that an "Event" will be generated, set the range parameter in the WebUI (see section 3.7 in the "MetCam commissioning and WebUI manual") to 49 meters.
+- Complete its warmup period (30 min). - Un-check the ROI checkbox in the Parameters tab (see #1 in the following picture) - To relax the threshold safety parameters so that an "Event" will be generated, set the range parameter in the WebUI (see section 3.7 in the "MetCam commissioning and WebUI manual") to 50 meters.
 This will "fool" MetCam into calculating a larger cloud area than that physically subtended by the ST (see #2 in the following picture). - Deactivate the "Enable Movement Mask" in the Settings/Parameters tab (see #3 in the following picture).

-If the movement mask is active, it will mask out the simulation target and there will be no detection.
+If the movement mask is active, it will mask out the simulation target and there will be no detection. - In the 4-20 tab, reduce the set delay time to 1 second.